 Life and Career of George Wythe

 - George Wythe was born in 1726 in the largest of the 13 original colonies, Virginia.
 He received much of his early education from his mother who homeschooled him.
-Unfortunately the lives of Mr. and Mrs. Wythe were cut short and left young George alone.
+Unfortunately, the lives of Mr. and Mrs. Wythe were cut short and left young George alone.

 - This caused great distress to George who was still in his formative years and without a father or a mother to guide him.
 His literary studies were neglected and he sought after a life of entertainment and not discipline. ‘

-- At the age of thirty there was an undeniable turnaround in the life of Wythe.
+- At the age of thirty, there was an undeniable turnaround in the life of Wythe.
 He dedicated himself to his studies and pursued an education in the law.

 - Here he would study under Dr. John Lewis and shed the follies of his youth for the wisdom of his parents and mentors.
 He became a diligent student that displayed an exemplary work ethic and had much integrity.

-- During this time period many of the great legal minds lived in Virginia.
+- During this time period, many of the great legal minds lived in Virginia.
 Wythe would rise through these ranks and gain influence due to his natural eloquence, persuasiveness, astute legal mind, and industry.

-- He would soon be one of the most respected legal minds the Commonwealth and be in a position to influence the future generations of Virginia and the United States of America.
+- He would soon be one of the most respected legal minds in the Commonwealth and be in a position to influence the future generations of Virginia and the United States of America.
 He had grown from a young man who lived a foolish lifestyle to a man of the law.
 It is one of the great American stories.

 - George Wythe’s legal practice would become the most influential practice in Virginia.
-Students such as: Thomas Jefferson, Henry Clay, James Madison, John Breckinridge, John Marshall, and St. George Tucker would aid Wythe in his practice.
+Students such as Thomas Jefferson, Henry Clay, James Madison, John Breckinridge, John Marshall, and St. George Tucker would aid Wythe in his practice.
 During this time Thomas Jefferson and George Wythe would become close.
-Throughout their friendship the two would read and discuss philosophy, classical literature, and other great literary works.
+Throughout their friendship, the two would read and discuss philosophy, classical literature, and other great literary works.

 - A career in law tends to lead to a life in public service and that is what it did for George Wythe.
 In 1768 Wythe was elected mayor of Williamsburg, Virginia and in 1775 he was elected to serve as a delegate to the Continental Congress.
 During the Second Continental Congress he voted in favor of declaring independence from Great Britain and would go on to serve as the Speaker of the Virginia House of Delegates in 1777.